New to UMass

 - The Learning Resource Center provides peer tutoring in both study skills and academic subjects.

-- The Learning Commons is a space on the lower level of the W.E.B Du Bois Main Library that brings together academic, technology, and library support.
+- The Learning Commons is a space on the lower level of the W.E.B Du Bois Library that brings together academic, technology, and library support.

 - The Writing Center provides one-on-one consultations to students on their writing projects, providing feedback and strategies at any stage of the writing process.
 The Writing Center also supports faculty in designing writing assignments and in-class writing activities.